learn2therm/PairProphet/examples/README.md

 # This directory shows examples of executable .py scripts in Jupyter notebooks.

-Notebooks demonstrate import of functions within [FAFSA](../FAFSA/) pipeline.
+Notebooks demonstrate import of functions within [PairProphet](../pairpro/).

 Includes: